Sprint announces the availability of a 4G “hot spot the size of the

 mobile broadband experience across the city, whether they’re working at

-a remote location, between classes on campus, relaxing in the park by
+a remote location, between classes on campus, relaxing in the park,

-the river, sitting at a favorite eatery or as a passenger on the freeway
+sitting at a favorite eatery or as a passenger on the freeway or public

-or public transportation – all for just a $10 per month premium over
+transportation – all for just a $10 per month premium over current

 Sprint, the first national carrier to test, launch and market 4G